evfro/ipypb/README.md

 The reason for creating this package is that other progress bars use custom bar objects and/or widget tools, ignoring the builtin `IPython` functionality.
 This makes them unusable in "clean" environments like JupyterLab.
 In contrast, `ipynb` can run even in very restricted environments.

 Another useful feature of `ipypb` is that the progress bar information is available even after closing a notebook and killing its ipython kernel.
 Once you launch this notebook again, you'll see the same progress bar information as before closing instead of widjet-related erorrs like `Failed to display Jupyter Widget of type HBox`.
+Just look at this [NBViewer example](https://nbviewer.jupyter.org/github/evfro/ipypb/blob/master/examples/Usage%20examples.ipynb).

 # Notes
 Currently at beta stage.